Jahanzaib5/modified-contact-app-javafx/README.md

 #

 # !!!Attention!!!
-## Not all parts of this application are working fine, as the project is not completed yet due to some problems in the building process. cheers!
+## Not all parts of this application are working fine, as the project is not completed yet due to some problems faced in the building process. cheers!
+#

 ![](images/001.JPG)

-#